Why It Is Worth Starting Your Bulgarian Beach Holiday In Burgas

 Explore the city centre

-Another staple of Burgas is the HelikonOpens in a new tab.
-(Google Maps link) – a bookstore that’s been around for the last 30 years or so.
-It has a huge variety of books, board games and puzzles, with quite a lot of them in English, as well.
-It is located on the most famous square in Burgas – Troikata and across the courts of Justice.
-Around you’ll also find a very good pub if you’re interested in trying out some local craft beers or having a quick lunch – MezettoOpens in a new tab..
+Another staple of Burgas is Helikon, a bookstore that’s been around for 30 years or so.
+It has a huge selection of books, board games and puzzles, with quite a few titles in English.
+You’ll find it on Troikata, the most famous square in Burgas, across from the courts of justice.
+While you’re there, Mezetto nearby is a very good pub for local craft beers or a quick lunch.

 Go to the beach